Smart Fu - Digital Door Guardian

 - image conversion workflow for the ePaper posters

-The project uses existing modules where that made sense, especially for the ePaper driver and sensor hardware, but the system integration, enclosure, interaction logic, dashboard, and final behavior were designed for this project.
+The project uses existing modules where that made sense — especially the EE04 driver board with its built-in ESP32-S3 Plus and the Grove OLED — but the system integration, enclosure, interaction logic, dashboard, and final behavior were designed for this project.

 Materials and Components